Observing Meteors using GB3MBA

 There are many SDRs available on the market and many software packages to support them.
 An important part of this project is to develop a network of receivers accessible to all.
 After we have built and deployed the first few receivers we will publish the design and it is hoped that others will build their own receivers and join them into the network.
 Whilst for casual observations almost any receiver will do, to join the network receivers will have to conform to our standard and be deployed to suitable, radio quiet locations with power and internet access.
 Those without suitable locations will be able to access our network of receivers to make their own useful observations.

 Our design is based on the RSPdx from SDR play and these notes will focus on how this receiver can be used, initially using SDR Console as the display, to make very useful initial observations which will contribute to the project.
 When the network is developed, users will in principle, be able to use any suitable software to record, display and analyse echoes from GB3MBA as received by our network of receivers.
 Once you start making detailed observations and want accurate measurements of Doppler shift it becomes necessary to provide a precision frequency reference.
-The RSPdx has the ability to accept a 24.00000MHz reference and this can be provided by a Leo Bodnar Mini GPS reference. (see Ref 3).
+The RSPdx has the ability to accept a 24.00000MHz reference and this can be provided by a Mini Precision GPS Reference Clock.
 See Fig 1.

 Fig 1 Receiver Block Diagram - DRAFT